microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules.md

 > NOTE: Using the default event emitter, `RCTDeviceEventEmitter`, all native event names must be **globally unique across all native modules** (even the ones built-in to RN).
 However, specifying your own event emitter means you'll need to create and register that too.
 This process is outlined in the [Native Modules and React Native Windows (Advanced Topics)](native-modules-advanced.md) document.

 Then we define constants, and it's as easy as creating a public field and giving it a `REACT_CONSTANT` macro-attribute.
-Here FancyMath has defined two constants: `E` and `Pi`.
+Here `FancyMath` has defined two constants: `E` and `Pi`.
 By default, the name exposed to JS will be the same name as the field (`E` for `E`), but you can override this by specifying an argument in the `REACT_CONSTANT` attribute (hence `Pi` instead of `PI`).

 It's just as easy to add custom methods, by attributing a public method with `REACT_METHOD`.
-In FancyMath we have one method, `add`, which takes two doubles and returns their sum.
+In `FancyMath` we have one method, `add`, which takes two doubles and returns their sum.
 Again, we've specified the optional `name` argument in the `REACT_METHOD` macro-attribute so in JS we call `add` instead of `Add`.

 Native modules do not have the ability to check that the parameter types and the number of parameters match between what's called from JavaScript and what the native code accepts.
-However, the framework will validate that the number of promises-like parameters match: if the JavaScript API is async, it will expect that there is one "promise-like" parameter in the native method implementation signature.
+However, the framework will validate that the number of promises-like parameters match: if the JavaScript API is asynchronous, it will expect that there is one "promise-like" parameter in the native method implementation signature.

 A "promise-like" parameter is either:
 - `React::ReactPromise<T>`